 Start your car.
 Keep both cars running for around 10 minutes at around 2,000-2,500rpm.
 Your rev counter tells you your engine speed.

 Disconnect the leads.
-But make sure you switch your car off before removing the jump leads.
+But make sure you switch both cars off before removing the jump leads.
 If you don’t you could damage your car’s electrics.

 What to look out for before jump-starting your car

 If your battery is leaking or looks damaged it’s not a good idea to charge it.

 It’s also important not to let the positive and negative cables touch – they can short out and damage your car’s battery.

 Remember, modern cars are full of electronics.
 Jump-starting a car the wrong way can potentially damage your car’s ‘brain’ – the electronic control unit or Engine Control Unit (ECU).

 A word on electric and hybrid vehicles here.
 It’s not a good idea to use an electric vehicle or hybrid as the donor rescue car.
 While electric vehicles often use an extra same-style battery, they can be damaged by jump-starting another vehicle, so stick to traditional petrol or diesel power.

 How to stay safe when jump starting a car

 Trying to fix your car’s battery when you need to be on the road is stressful.
 Jump-starting your car safely though is straightforward.